SINTEF/sensapp/src/storage/foundationdb/README.md

 ## No implementations yet

-FoundationDB doesn't have an easy and pure rust client, so we have no plans to implement it yet.
+FoundationDB doesn't have an easy and pure rust client, so we have no plans to implement it for now.